coder/docs/guides/tls-certificates/cloudDNS.md

 1. Set the **Resource Record Type** to **A**

-1. Copy and paste the external IP address from your terminal to the `IPv4 Address` field.
+1. Copy and paste the external IP address associate with the **service/coderd** line from your terminal to the `IPv4 Address` field.

 1. Click **Create**